Sahil-Tyrew/climate_analyzer_project/README.md

 <<<<<<< HEAD
 # Climate Change Impact Analyzer

-This project analyzes climate change data and implements algorithms, detects situations, creates predications and more to visualize the results.
+This project analyzes climate change data and implements algorithms, detects situations, creates predictions and more to visualize the results.

 ## Setup: